-'American Idol' Top 7 prepare for final weeks of competition
+'American Idol' top 7 prepare for final weeks of competition

 "If somebody goes home over me or I go home over somebody else, we're proud of everybody here.
 We're proud of ourselves.
 So, I think it's the camaraderie that really makes me at peace," said Julia Gagnon.

-"I don't want to jump the gun like we like to say back at home, but I just hope I make it far enough in this competition--may have surprise America more and more," said Triston Harper.
+"I don't want to jump the gun like we like to say back at home, but I just hope I make it far enough in this competition -- may surprise America more and more," said Triston Harper.

 The show has already said it's a tight race this season.
 And the judges remind us it's all in America's hands.